smallwat3r/shhh/README.md

 You can see a demo of Shhh running [here](https://i.imgur.com/XcuhA0o.gif).

-Shhh is live at [shhh-encrypt.com](https://shhh-encrypt.com), but for even more privacy / security you can find in this repo **everything you need to host the app on a personal / private server.**
+Shhh is live at [shhh-encrypt.com](https://shhh-encrypt.com), but as you can't trust everyone with your data, **the goal of this app is for organizations or people to run it on their own personal / private server for more security**.
+You can find in this repo everything you need to host the app.

 ## How does it work?